 1. Matcha's Green Color

 When compared to other green teas, matcha undeniably has the most vivid green color of them all!
-This is attributed to the fact that the green tea leaf powder is wholly mixed with the water.
-While some potent green color green teas come close, like gyokuro, most remain a pleasant light green.
+This is because the green tea leaf powder is fully mixed with the water.
+While some potent green teas come close, like gyokuro, most remain a pleasant light green.

 Scientifically green is known to evoke the emotions of happiness, rebirth, freshness, abundance, peace, security, rest—the feelings of growth.

-It is no wonder when we drink some frothy emerald green matcha mid-day, we are immediately uplifted just by looking at the energizing green color!
+It is no wonder that when we drink frothy, emerald-green matcha midday, we are immediately uplifted just by looking at its energizing green color!

 2. Matcha Is Easy To Use

-Matcha has a variety of uses, from traditional ceremonial drinks, daily beverages, and cocktails, to food and desserts!
+Matcha has a variety of uses, from traditional ceremonial drinks and daily beverages to cocktails, food, and desserts!

-Because matcha already comes in a powdered form, we can easily use it to add to a variety of matcha dessert recipes, like cakes, cookies, puddings, and ice creams.
+Because matcha already comes in powdered form, we can easily use it in a variety of matcha dessert recipes, such as cakes, cookies, puddings, and ice cream.

 Savory matcha recipes also deserve some recognition, like barbecue rubs, salad dressings, noodles, curries, and more!

-While loose leaf tea can also be incorporated into many recipes, matcha is easy to use because it already comes in an easy to use powdered form.
-Furthermore, everyone will be pleased with the fantastic green color it adds to the dish.
+While loose-leaf tea can also be incorporated into many recipes, matcha is easy to use because it comes in a powdered form.
+Furthermore, everyone will be pleased with the dish's fantastic green color.

 When speaking of tea, if you are looking for some quick energy throughout the day, our go-to is a quickly whisked matcha!